barton-willis/denest-radicals/README.md

 2. solve the polynomial equation,

-3. filter the spurious solutions,
+3. remove the solutions that do not equal the radical,

 4. return a denested radical when successful.